jsmolka/blog/content/posts/horizons/index.md

 {.fluent}

 ### Font
 The font used on covers and other media is called Axion RND.
 It features rounded and futuristic-looking characters with a small height difference between uppercase and lowercase ones.
 That probably influenced the decision to capitalize all text, something I'm usually opposed to.
-I dislike text **SCREAMING** at me, but it does look good on covers.
+I dislike words **SCREAMING** at me, but it does look good on covers.
 {.font-axion-rnd}

 - ![](img/band.jpg "Band banner")